tum-ei-eda/etiss/README.md

 	$ cd build_dir

-If LLVM-JIT compiler is used, source it with the environment variable:
+If LLVM-JIT compiler is used, source it with the environment variable (not needed if in system paths):

 	$ export LLVM_DIR=/path/to/llvm